research-software-directory/RSD-as-a-service/documentation/docs/01-users/08-organisation.md

 :::warning
 The __primary maintainer__ of an organisation cannot be removed (in this example "Maintainer 1").
-If you want to exchange the primary maintainer, contact us via [rsd@esciencecenter.nl](mailto:rsd@esciencecenter.nl).
+If you want to change the primary maintainer, contact us via [rsd@esciencecenter.nl](mailto:rsd@esciencecenter.nl).
 :::

 To invite new maintainers, click on __"Generate invite link"__.
 A link will be generated.
 You can either copy this link or click on "Email this invite" to open your mail program with a preformulated email.